 This article refers to Barracuda Message Archiver Legacy Release firmware or higher.

-This article applies to Microsoft Office 365 and Google G Suite deployments.
+This article applies to Microsoft 365 and Google Workspace deployments.

 In order to route email directly to the Barracuda Message Archiver, the cloud relay must be removed and the mail server must be reconfigured to send mail directly to the Barracuda Message Archiver.
 Additionally, you must configure your firewall to allow traffic over port 25, and to route it to your Barracuda Message Archiver's internal IP address.
 If the Barracuda Message Archiver already has an externally-resolvable IP address or hostname, mail can be sent directly via port 25.